esper-io/dev-docs/docs/home/esperplugin.md

 <img src="./assets/plugin/avd/avdslist.png" width="75%" height="75%">\
 \
 \
 Click on "Create" or "Update".
-User will be informed that AVD will be created in background.\
+User will be informed that AVD (Esper Virtual Device is also known as EVD) will be created in background.\
 \
 <img src="./assets/plugin/avd/create.png" width="75%" height="75%">\
 \
 \
 Click on "Ok" button.
-Esper AVD creation happens in background.\
+Esper AVD (EVD) creation happens in background.\
 \
 <img src="./assets/plugin/avd/downloading.png" width="75%" height="75%">\
 \
-After the AVD is created, user will be prompted to restart Android Studio.\
+After the EVD is created, user will be prompted to restart Android Studio.\
 \
 <img src="./assets/plugin/avd/restart.png" width="75%" height="75%">\
 \